psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 Dependency injection in ZIO is done using layers.
 You can see layer as a recipe to cook a service.
 Type signature of `ZLayer` is very similar to `ZIO` data type - `ZLayer[-RIn, +E, +ROut <: Has[_]]`.
-Ok, this looks complicated but in a fact it is not.
+Ok, this looks complicated but in a fact it is not:
-* RIn - required dependencies for building this layer (can be `Any` in case if there are no dependencies)
+* RIn - required dependencies to build this layer (can be `Any` in case if there are no dependencies)
 * E - possible error type (can be `Nothing` in case if there are no errors expected)
-* ROut - type of the service we want to cook.
-We expect our service type to be inside of a `Has` type (or its subtype).
+* ROut - type of the layer we want to cook.
+We expect our service type to be inside of a `Has` type.
 `Has` is a data structure that holds a heterogeneous map with a mapping from service type tag to service implementation.

 Let's refresh our memory and see how the service diagram of the application could look like.